kongo02/kongo02/README.md

-- 👋 Hi, I’m Kongo Bokanga known as Javon Skull
+# Hi there, I'm Kongo Bokanga (aka Javon Skull) 👋

+Welcome to my GitHub profile!
+I'm a passionate developer with a strong interest in Python programming and web applications.
+Here's a bit about me:

-- 👀 I’m interested in Python Programming and Web Applications
+- 🌟 **Interests**: Python Programming, Web Applications
-- 🌱 I’m currently building apps with Python, Django and Vue Js
+- 💻 **Current Projects**: Building apps with Python, Django, and Vue.js
-- 💞️ I’m looking to collaborate on Python, Django, Vue, and React
+- 🚀 **Looking to Collaborate**: Python, Django, Vue, and React projects
-- 📫 How to reach me @javonskull twitter
+- 📫 **Reach Me**: [@javonskull](https://twitter.com/javonskull) on Twitter

+I'm always excited to connect with fellow developers and collaborate on interesting projects.
+Feel free to reach out!

 <!---
 kongo02/kongo02 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.